What does massage do?

 - Massage supports healthy circulation of blood and lymph bringing nourishment to all cells in the body and removing waste efficiently.

-- Massage can release knotted or tight tissues when you feel stuck or blocked in specific areas of your body.
+- Massage can facilitate release of knotted or tight tissues when you feel stuck or blocked in specific areas of your body.

 - In the case of acute or chronic injury, massage can speed up the body’s natural healing process.
 In each stage of healing, massage can help by reducing inflammation, increasing pain-free range of motion, and guiding flexible and well-aligned tissue repair.

 - Myofascial (muscle and connective tissue) imbalances can be assessed and targeted during your therapeutic massage.
 This helps restore optimum balance and reset overly lengthened or shortened muscles to improve posture.